Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Introduction

-In theory, the parameters of the proposed model could be estimated (from training data) via Bayesian inference.
+We propose a statistical model, called Neural Latent Space Model (NLSM), for dynamic networks to address the above-mentioned challenges.
+If a network has $R$ types of relations, our model uses $R$ sets of interaction matrices, one for each type of relation.
+For homogeneous networks $R = 1$ and for heterogeneous networks $R > 1$.
+Our approach uses an unified probabilistic framework which can scale up to the complexities in the network structure.
+In theory, the parameters of this proposed model could be estimated using training data via Bayesian inference.
 However, the likelihood structure of the model is complex and non-convex, making such methods computationally infeasible.
-This motivates a neural network based variational inference procedure yielding an end-to-end trainable architecture that can be used for efficient and scalable inference.
-This is described in detail in Sections \ref{section:model_description} and \ref{section:inference}.
+This motivates a neural network-based variational inference procedure yielding an end-to-end trainable architecture that can be used for efficient and scalable inference.

-To objectively compare the performance of our model to existing approaches we consider the task of link forecasting - predicting future network links given only the past observations.
-Perhaps more interestingly (although more subjective) one can examine the learned node attributes and interactions and their evolution.
-Notably, in Section~\ref{section:case_study} we show that the learned quantities may have a physical significance, providing insights in line with what one expects given the knowledge and context of these networks (collaboration networks in our examples).
-These might be used as aids for visualization, as well as for interpretation of network dynamics.

-\textbf{Contributions:} \textbf{(i)} we have proposed a new statistical model for dynamic networks that encodes temporal edge dependencies and can model both undirected and directed networks; \textbf{(ii)} we have developed a computationally scalable neural network based variational inference procedure for the model; and \textbf{(iii)} we have provided ample empirical evidence that the model is suitable for link forecasting while simultaneously providing important insights into the network evolution mechanics as it can provide interpretable embeddings.
+Our main contributions are as follows. \textbf{(i)} We have proposed a new statistical model for dynamic networks that encodes temporal edge dependencies and can model both homogeneous and heterogeneous networks. \textbf{(ii)} We have provided ample empirical evidence to demonstrate that our model is suitable for link forecasting and it may simultaneously provide important insights into the network evolution mechanics via interpretable embeddings. \textbf{(iii)} In dynamic homogeneous networks, we observed an average performance improvement (over existing state-of-the-art) of $4\%$ in Micro-AUC metric for single-step link forecasting.
+Similarly, in dynamic bipartite networks, an average performance improvement of $8.7\%$ in Micro-AUC metric for single-step link forecasting was observed.
+In dynamic heterogeneous networks, the average improvement is $7.9\%$ in the mean reciprocal rank metric for multi-step link forecasting task.